DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 Use one of the methods desscribed below for submitting DICOM objects to the Archive systems.

-## AC-107: Review Slim Viewer rendering of your image/annotation sets and report results to Project Manager.
-Adjust images and/or annotations as directed by Project Manager.

 # File Sharing and Submission Options